Theory-Bonn-mpip/Spectrodynamics-School2026/README.md

 ## Fellowships and Financial Support

-Thanks to CECAM and Psi-k support, a **limited number of fellowships** will be available to help cover participation costs for selected applicants.
+Thanks to CECAM and Psi-k support, a **limited number of fellowships** will be available to help cover participation costs for selected applicants who may face financial or structural barriers to attending.

 When applying, please explicitly indicate in the “Your message” field whether you are requesting financial support, and specify **which type of support you need**: